ibm-cloud-docs/log-analysis/cloud_services.md

 | Service     | Description | More info about the integration with {{site.data.keyword.la_full_notm}} |
 |-------------|-------------|-------------------------------------------------------------------------|
 | [{{site.data.keyword.loadbalancer_full}}](/docs/loadbalancer-service?topic=loadbalancer-service-getting-started) | Use this service to improve availability of business-critical applications by distributing traffic among multiple application server instances, and by forwarding traffic to healthy instances only. | [More info](/docs/loadbalancer-service?topic=loadbalancer-service-data-logging)
-{: caption="List of security networking services" caption-side="top"}
+{: caption="Table 7.
+List of security networking services" caption-side="top"}

 ## VPC infrastructure